edsoncarlosdevops/edsoncarlosdevops.github.io/content/en/home/about.md

 weight: 8
 ---

-DevOps Engineer and student at the University of São Paulo, pursuing a degree in Computational Physics.
-Passionate about technology and always motivated to learn new things and take on challenges.
-In my free time, I enjoy running and staying active.
-I am constantly striving to improve my skills and knowledge in the field of DevOps.
-Proud to be Brazilian.
+Hey there!
+I'm a DevOps Engineer and a student at the University of São Paulo, currently studying Computational Physics.
+I absolutely love technology and am always excited to learn new things and take on challenges.
+When I'm not geeking out, you can usually find me going for a run or staying active in some way.
+I'm always looking for ways to improve my skills and knowledge in the DevOps field, and I'm super proud to be Brazilian!